 Craven Community College's program is funded to assist 180 qualified and deserving program eligible students.
-The goal of TRiO Student Support Services is to help students successfully transition into college and progress to graduation and/or transfer.
+The goal of TRIO Student Support Services is to help students successfully transition into college and progress to graduation and/or transfer.
 Assistance to program participants is provided through a number of free one-on-one and group services.
 Student Support Services offers:

-Academic tutoring,

-Advice and assistance in post-secondary course selection,

-Provide information on the full range of financial aid programs, benefits and resources for locating public and private scholarships,

-Provide assistance in completing financial aid applications,

-Education or counseling services designed to improve financial and economic literacy,

-Assist students enrolled in two-year institutions and applying for admission to, and obtaining financial assistance for enrollment in four-year programs.
+- Academic tutoring - Advice and assistance in post-secondary course selection - Information on the full range of financial aid programs, benefits and resources for locating public and private scholarships - Assistance in completing financial aid applications, - Education or counseling services designed to improve financial and economic literacy, - Assistance for students enrolled in two-year institutions and applying for admission to, and obtaining financial assistance for enrollment in four-year programs.

-Eligibility for TRiO Student Support Services is determined by federal regulations.
+Eligibility for TRIO Student Support Services is determined by federal regulations.
 To qualify, a student must be a U.S. Citizen or permanent resident and meet one of the following criteria:

-Be a first generation college student (neither parent has a bachelor's degree)
+- Be a first-generation college student (neither parent has a bachelor's degree), and/or - Low income (meet federal income guidelines), and/or - Have a documented disability

-and/or

-Low income (meet federal income guidelines) and/or

-Have a documented disability

-For additional information contact 638-1236.
+For additional information, contact (252) 638-1236.

-Military Affairs Resources Center
+Military Affairs Resources Center (Havelock Campus)

-(Havelock campus)